technofocus-pte/procode-m365agentsdepth/Lab 5/Lab 5.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image28.png)

-17. Proceed to the next step once the roles are added.
+17. Proceed to the next step once you receive a success message on role addition.

     ![](./media/image29.png)